endtb/endtb-playbooks/README.md

 You will need to proceed through the unsafe certificate warning.

 You'll be able to login with the default credentials of `superman` / `Admin123`

+# Making Changes

+Any changes made to the source outside of the Vagrant box can be applied within the Vagrant box using the `endtbdev` utility.